Ubun tuArmy

 For administrative purposes, we are classified as a non-profit organisation, but we do not prioritise your donation, or your subscription.
 We prioritise you.
 This website is presented with the sole ambition of helping you reimagine your capacity, as an individual, to create change in your country.
 It is a call to acknowledge your potential as an individual, to harness your power as an individual, and through your individual kind action, to unite with your neighbours, and to reclaim your community.
 To reclaim your country.

-We believe that it is possible, in fact inevitable, that individuals, acting together in community, will save our country.
+We believe that it is possible, in fact inevitable, that individuals, acting together in community, will save our countries.
 This is where the real power lies.
 Amongst the people.
 The politicians, the corporations and the non-profit sector rely on us to support them, to validate them.
 Without us they do not exist.
 While it is simple and convenient to cast a vote, to pledge a donation, to support a brand, these actions create no change.
 The division and poverty continue to grow.
 The system is broken.
 This is the bottom line.

 While serving the poor and vulnerable through lockdowns, riots and flood in South Africa, Ubuntu Army discovered a path to change.
 A path to freedom.
 The path is more complex and less convenient than casting a vote or pledging a donation, but ultimately incredibly simple.
 And powerful.
 Ubuntu Army discovered that support offered by ordinary people, and received, by other ordinary people, unite all concerned, and builds trust and community between all those involved in the transaction.
 Compassion builds community.
 Community builds countries.